Fieldwork and Travel

 Travel and off-campus requirements

-Off campus activities include any University supervised or coordinated route, travel or excursion to an off campus location for the purposes of extracurricular activities.
+Off-campus activities include any University supervised or coordinated route, travel or excursion to an off campus location for the purposes of extracurricular activities.
 The following forms are available for use:

-Booking
+Booking Travel

-Staff can refer to UniTravel for all bookings and further advice.
+Staff can refer to UniTravel for:

 Insurance